acgrissom/2016-ml-course/assignments/week6.md

 2. Error correcting code classification constructs multiple binary classifiers for choosing a label.

-3. 1-vs-1 classification selects the classifier with the highest confidence in the correct answer.
+3. All-vs-all classification selects the classifier with the highest confidence in the correct answer.

 4. Standard support vector machines produce probabilities, just like logistic regression and the perceptron.